macthecadillac/rosters/README.md

 terminal.

 While configuration is entirely optional, you are strongly encouraged to create one.
 The program can group sections by TAs if configured to do so.
-This will significantly reduce the number of PDFs generated, especially for on-sequence labs.
+This can significantly reduce the number of PDFs generated, especially for on-sequence labs.